 Why Work In Engineering?

-Research by EngineeringUK, in conjunction with Lightcast, found that approximately 6 million people are employed in the UK’s engineering and technology sector.
+Research by EngineeringUK, in conjunction with Lightcast, found that approximately 6 million people work in the UK’s engineering and technology sector.
 That means about a fifth of jobs (19%) are in engineering and tech.
 Despite this, a quarter (25%) of UK job adverts are for positions within these industries.
 This disparity indicates the fast rate at which these sectors are growing and the resultant recruitment challenges companies face when attempting to meet the demands of the future.
-EngineeringUK states that the engineering and technology industry is predicted to grow faster than any other UK sectorProjections indicate that engineering and technology is likely to experience 2.8% growth to 2030, which is higher than the UK’s average growth projection of 2.3%.
+EngineeringUK states that the engineering and technology industry is predicted to grow faster than any other UK sectorProjections indicate that it will grow 2.8% by 2030, exceeding the UK’s average growth projection of 2.3%.

 (Graph, Figure 2., from EngineeringUK & Lightcast, Engineering skills needs – now and into the future, last accessed 06 August 2025, p15.)